kubevela/velad/README.md

 ### Access from remote

 By default, you can only access this control plane on this node.
-Typically, you run `export KUBECONFIG=$(velad kubeconfig)` to access the control plane.
+Typically, you run `export KUBECONFIG=$(velad kubeconfig --internal)` to access the control plane.

-You can also make it accessible outside the node.
+You can also make it accessible outside the machine.
-1. add `--bind-ip=NODE_IP` when `velad install`, which helps to generate the kubeconfig that can be used outside.
+1. add `--bind-ip=NODE_IP` when `velad install`, which helps to generate the kubeconfig that can be used outside. `NODE_IP` is IP of machine where run the `velad`。
 2. `velad kubeconfig` (note without `--internal`) will print the kubeconfig position.
 3. copy this file to other machine, setup `KUBECONFIG`, and you can access KubeVela control plane remotely.